cieragrace/ink-hntr-dnvr/README.md

 <a name="readme-top"></a>

 ### Abstract - what I did
-Living in Denver, I am well aware of the talent in the tattoo scene.
-Whether someone is new to Denver, trying to fins a new artist, or getting their very first tattoo; finding an artist can seem overwhelming.
-Even suggesting one to someone can be overehelming.
-In the app a user can use keywords to sort through top tier artists in the Denver area.
-All artists work out of shops with over 4.5 star google ratings.
-A user can also click on an artist name to see their shop info, link to their instagram and view a small collection of their work directly on the site.
+As a resident of Denver, I am well aware of the abundance of talent in the local tattoo scene.
+Whether you're new to the city, searching for a new artist, or getting your first tattoo, the process of finding the right artist can feel overwhelming.
+Even recommending an artist to someone can be daunting.
+That's where our app comes in.
+Using keywords, users can sort through top-tier tattoo artists in the Denver area, all of whom work at shops with over 4.5 star Google ratings.
+Users can click on an artist's name to access their shop information, Instagram link, and a small collection of their work directly on the site.

 ### Context:
-I completed this app in 5 days.
-I had never written an API before, but for this project I did self study and succeed in building and implementing my own BE.
-I did set up responsiveness to ensure the app is accessable and easy to use on a tablet, phone or computer.
+Successfully developed and deployed a fully functional application in just five days, including the implementation of a custom backend API.
+Achieved this despite having no prior experience with API development, through self-study and dedication to learning.
+Ensured an excellent user experience by creating a responsive design that works seamlessly on multiple devices, including tablets, phones, and computers.

 ### Deployment Site
 1. Go to [API repo] (https://github.com/cieragrace/ink-hntr-api)
-2. Click on code and copy SSH key
+2. Click on 'code' and copy SSH key
-3. In terminal in desired directory git clone + ssh key
+3. In terminal go to desired directory and run git clone + ssh key
 4. CD into the api directory and npm start and you have access to the API
 5. Then open site at https://ink-hntr-dnvr.herokuapp.com/